microsoft/react-native-code-push/README.md

 #### Plugin Installation (iOS - RNPM)

-1. In v0.27+ of React Native, RNPM has already been merged into the React Native CLI.
+1. As of v0.27 of React Native, `rnpm link` has already been merged into the React Native CLI.
 Simply run:
     ```
     react-native link react-native-code-push
     ```